Mohammad Bagher Sa'd as-Saltaneh: Vice governor of Qazvin

-Rakhtshui Khane

-During his time as the governor of Qazvin, Sa'd as-Saltaneh ordered the construction of a Rakhtshui Khane, which was a roofed building designed for women to do their laundry.
+During his time as the governor of Qazvin, Sa'd as-Saltaneh ordered the construction of a Rakhtshui Khaneh, which was a roofed building designed for women to do their laundry.
 The building was constructed near the Ali Qapu Gate.
-This building no longer exists, but a similar structure exists in Zanjan, named similarly Rakhtshui Khane.
+This building no longer exists, but a similar structure exists in Zanjan, named similarly Rakhtshui Khaneh.

 Accompanying Shah's wife to Europe

-Sa'd as-Saltaneh traveled to Europe twice in his lifetime; the first time he traveled to Europe as a servant of the Shah, and the second time accompanied Shah's wife, Zobeide Garusi, to Europe.
-Nicknamed Amin Aqdas, she was one of Shah's favorite wives and at the time had an eye disease that had made her completely blind.
+Sa'd as-Saltaneh traveled to Europe twice in his lifetime; the first time he traveled to Europe as a servant of the Shah, and the second time accompanied the Shah's wife, Zobeide Garusi, to Europe.
+Nicknamed Amin Aqdas, she was one of the Shah's favorite wives and at the time had an eye disease that had made her completely blind.
 The Shah decided to send her to Europe for medical care, and Sa'd as-Saltaneh, being familiar with European manners since his first travel to Europe, was chosen to accompany her to Vienna.
 The travel took 70 days and was unsuccessful.
 Amin Aqdas was the first woman of the royal court to travel to Europe, and this drew some criticism from the clergy.
 While away, Qazvin was governed by Sa'd as-Saltaneh's son, Abdolali Khan, who was appointed as Qazvin's vice governor.